vault27/Foundation/paloalto.md

 - Decrypt mirror interfaces - routing of copied decrypted traffic through an external interface to another system, such as a data loss prevention (DLP) service
 - VLAN interface
 - SD-WAN - ?

+### Routing

+- All ingress traffic goes to firewall itself or virtual router object, vlan object or virtual wire object
+- Legacy virtual routers: RIP, OSPF, OSPFv3, BGP, multicast, static routes, redistribution, administrative distances
+- Advanced Route Engine of virtual routers supports the Border Gateway Protocol (BGP) dynamic routing protocol and static routes, can be only one - for large data centers, enterprises, ISPs, and cloud services
+- IPsec tunnels are considered Layer 3 traffic segments for implementation purposes and are handled by virtual routers like any other network segments.
+Forwarding decisions are made by destination address, not by VPN policy
+- There are limitations for the number of entries in the forwarding tables (forwarding information bases [FIBs]) and the routing tables (routing information bases [RIBs]) in either routing engine
+- Lower administrative distanse is prefered
+- ECMP: 4 routes max: no need to wait for RIB recalculation, load balancing, all links load
+- Route monitoring
+- PBF
+- Application-specific rules are not recommended for use with PBF because PBF rules might be applied before the firewall has determined the application
+- Virtual routers can route to other virtual routers within the same firewall
+- Each Layer 3 Ethernet, loopback, VLAN, and tunnel interface defined on the firewall must be associated with a virtual router
+- Each model supporting a different maximum of virtual routers

+### NAT

+Separate policy.
+Regulated by:
+- Zones
+- Interfaces
+- IP addresses
+- App services - ports

+First matched ruled is applied
+The advantage of specifying the interface in the NAT rule is that the NAT rule is automatically updated to use any address subsequently acquired by the interface.

+Supported  Source NAT types:
+- Static IP
+- Dynamic IP and port
+- Dynamic IP

+No NAT policy for exculsion
+Use session browser to find NAT rule name
+U-Turn NAT - user connects to Internal resource via external IP address and it is uturned on the firewall.
+Due to absence of internal DNS server for example.
+If we use regular Destination NAT for it, then traffic will be sent back to Internal network and web server will reply directly to client, causing assymetry.
+To avoid this Source NAT should be used as well, so the reply traffic will be sent to NGFW as well.
+Place the rule for it above all other

+Rule types:

+- ipv4
+- nat64
+- nptv6 - IPv6-to-IPv6 Network Prefix Translation

+### QoS

+QoS is enforced on traffic as it egresses the firewall

+Unclassified traffic enters firewall > **QoS Policy** assignes **class** to traffic > **QoS Profile** on Egress interface prioritizes traffic accorsing to **QoS class**

+You can also mark traffic in a security policy - in a security rule
+Enables the firewall to mark traffic with the same DSCP value that was detected at the beginning of a session (in this example, the firewall would mark return traffic with the DSCP AF11 value).
+While configuring QoS allows you to shape traffic as it egresses the firewall, enabling this option in a Security rule allows the other network devices intermediate to the firewall and the client to continue to enforce priority for DSCP-marked traffic

+- Self-contained system local to the firewall
+- Can consider existing QoS packet markings but does not act directly on them
+- Ingress traffic cannot be managed
+- QoS profile - matching traffic is then shaped based on the QoS profile class settings as it exits the physical interface.
+Each QoS profile rule allows you to configure individual bandwidth and priority settings for up to eight QoS classes, as well as the total bandwidth allowed for the eight classes combined.
+In every profile you configure priorities for every class.
+Then you apply a profile to an interface.
+- QoS policy - define traffic you want to receive QoS treatment and assign that traffic a QoS class.
+QoS policy rule is applied to traffic after the firewall has enforced all other security policy rules, including Network Address Translation (NAT) rules.
+- QoS egress interface - this is where you apply QoS profile.
+If you limit Youtube then Egress interface is Internal interface of FW.
+You apply it in separate section Network > QoS
+- DSCP classification allows you to both honor DSCP values for incoming traffic and mark a session with a DSCP value as session traffic exits the firewall

+### QoS policy

+Policies > QoS
+Define a QoS policy rule to match to traffic based on:

+- Applications and application groups
+- Source zones, source addresses, and source users
+- Destination zones and destination addresses
+- Services and service groups limited to specific TCP and/or UDP port numbers
+- URL categories, including custom URL categories
+- Differentiated Services Code Point (DSCP) and Type of Service (ToS) values, which are used to indicate  the level of service requested for traffic, such as high priority or best effort delivery
+    - Expedited Forwarding (EF): Can be used to request low loss, low latency, and guaranteed bandwidth for traffic.
+Packets with EF codepoint values are typically guaranteed the highest-priority delivery
+    - Assured Forwarding (AF): Can be used to provide reliable delivery for applications.
+Packets with AF codepoint indicate a request for the traffic to receive higher priority treatment than what the best-effort service provides (although packets with an EF codepoint continue to take precedence over those with an AF codepoint)
+    - Class Selector: Can be used to provide backward compatibility with network devices that use the IP precedence field to mark priority traffic
+    - IP Precedence (ToS): Can be used by legacy network devices to mark priority traffic (the IP precedence header field was used to indicate the priority for a packet before the introduction of the DSCP classification)
+    - Custom Codepoint: Can be used to match to traffic by entering a codepoint name and binary value

+### QoS profile

+Network > Network Profiles > QoS Profile

+- For the profile you configure Egress Max and Egress guaranteed
+- For every class which you defined in QoS Policy you configure Priority, Egress MAX and Egress Guaranteed
+- Egress MAX and Egress Guaranteed are in Mbps or percentage
+- Network > QoS and Adda QoS interface
+- Can be applied only to physical interface
+- You may configure Egress MAX here as well
+- You configure Default QoS profile for regular (ClearText) traffic and Tunnel traffic
+- For both ClearText and Tunnel traffic you can configure many rules with many profiles besides Default, based on Source interface and Source subnet
+- For both ClearText and Tunnel traffic you can configure Egress MAX and Egress Guaranteed
+- Egress guaranteed specifies the amount of bandwidth guaranteed for matching traffic.
+When the egress-guaranteed bandwidth is exceeded, the firewall passes traffic on a best-effort basis.
+Bandwidth that is guaranteed but is unused continues to remain available for all of the traffic
+- Egress max specifies the overall bandwidth allocation for matching traffic.
+The firewall drops the traffic that exceeds the egress max limit set

 ## Packet Flow Sequence